-I love Stephen King's books and especially his characters.
+I love Stephen King's characters.
 I once sat on the floor reading Dolores Claiborne instead of packing for a move.
 I hadn't planned to sit and read the entire book.
-I picked it up, flipped to the first page, started reading, and didn't stop.
+I picked it up, flipped to the first page and started reading.

 Do I “understand these rights as you've explained em to me”?